 The experiences vary slightly, but after you are seated, you are welcome to order a glass of wine.
 Non-alcoholic drinks such as soda and water are included with your ticket price, so you are welcome to order one of those beverages also.

-There are eight daily Napa Valley Wine Train Experiences.
-In addition, the Dining Experiences offer both lunch and dinner, so in total, you have 10 options.
+There are several daily Napa Valley Wine Train experiences.
+Some offer lunch, others afternoon tea, and others an evening dinner.
 There are also a handful of special events that run a few times each year.

-1. Vista Dome: The Champagne Vista Dome is a two-story dining car with the best views around the Napa Valley.
+1. Vista Dome: The Champagne Vista Dome is a two-story vintage dining car with the best views of Napa Valley.
+The ride is luxurious thanks to the train's plush booths and curved glass windows that let you admire the landscape, sunset, or stars, depending on the time you choose your tour.
 The experience includes a welcome glass of sparkling wine along with your multi-course meal.
-It runs around $235 to $265 per person depending on the time of year.
+It runs around $270 to $420 per person depending on the time of year.
 All tickets include private tables.

 2. Gourmet Express: The Gourmet Express is a less expensive option.
-This experience includes lunch or dinner in one of their one-story dining cars.
-They also serve lunch in two seatings.
-While you wait for your meal or after your meal, you can enjoy the views from one of their lounge cars.
-It does not include a complimentary glass of sparkling wine but does include a multi-course meal.
-This dining option runs from about $160 to $180 per person.
+This experience includes lunch or dinner in one of their one-story antique Pullman rail cars.
+This tour does not include a complimentary glass of sparkling wine but does include a multi-course meal.
+There are two seatings for each meal, and that way guests get to enjoy different courses in each the dining and the lounge cars.
+You're also welcome to visit the kitchen cars to see the chefs in action.
+This dining option runs from about $175 to $255 per person.
 For these seatings, you may share a table with another party.

-The half day tours include a stop at one winery.
-You will enjoy a multi-course meal on board, do a tour at a winery, and then return to the train station at the end.
-These journeys last between three and four hours.
+The half-day tours include a stop at one winery.
+You will enjoy a multi-course meal on board, disembark to do a tour at a winery, and then re-board the train to return to the station at the end.
+These journeys last between 3 and 4 hours.

-3. Grgich Hills Winery Tour: This includes a two-hour train ride, lunch, and a private tour of Grgich Hills Winery.
-The owner, Mike Grgich, is one of the best winemakers in the valley and is behind the winning Chardonnay from the 1976 Judgement of Paris.
-Your tour starts with lunch on the train.
-After lunch, you will head over to Grgich for your one-hour tour.
-You will then finish with a nice dessert on board the train as you head back to the station.
-This tour leaves at 11:30am and runs around $215 to $255 per person.
+4. Grgich Hills Estate Tasting: This includes a two-hour train ride, lunch, and a private tour of Grgich Hills Winery.
+The owner, Mike Grgich, is one of the best winemakers in the valley and famous for the winning Chardonnay from the 1976 Judgement of Paris.
+Your tour starts with lunch on the train, followed by a one-hour seated tasting at Grgich Hills.
+You will then finish with a nice dessert onboard the train as you head back to the station.
+This tour leaves at 11:30 am and tickets cost around $250 to $380 per person.

-The final four regular tours are all full day tours.
-They last from about 5 to 6 hours each and include stops at one and three wineries.
+The full-day tours last from about 5 to 6 hours each and include stops at Napa Valley wineries.
 All include a gourmet multi-course lunch on the train.
-All leave the station at different times, so make sure to plan ahead.

-7. The Legacy Tour: This tour includes three one-hour tours at Napa Valley wineries.
-The tour begins with check-in at 9:45am with the train leaving at 10:15am.
-You will enjoy a glass of sparkling wine and your first course as you make your way to Robert Mondavi Winery.
-You will then re-board at 12pm and enjoy your second course as the train makes the 30-minute trip to Charles Krug.
-This tour runs until 1:45pm.
+5. The Legacy Tour: This tour includes three one-hour tours at Napa Valley wineries.
+The tour begins with check-in at 9:45 am with the train leaving at 10:15 am.
+You'll have breakfast on your way to the first stop, the iconic 1949 Napa Valley billboard, where you will enjoy your first tasting of wine on board and then disembark for a photo opportunity with the sign.
+You will then re-board at 12 pm and enjoy your second course as the train makes the 30-minute trip to Charles Krug.
+This tour runs until 1:45 pm.
 You'll hop on board again to enjoy your third course as you ride the train to V. Sattui Winery.
-You will spend just over an hour here and return to the train at around 3:20pm.
+You will spend just over an hour here and return to the train at around 3:20 pm.
 Your final course is dessert, which you will enjoy as you ride the train back to the Napa Valley Wine Train station.
-You will arrive here around 4:15pm.
-This tour is $340 to $400 depending on your booking date.
+You will return around 4:15 pm.
+This tour is $385 to $725 depending on your booking date.

 Murder Mystery: If you love murder mysteries, then hop aboard the Napa Valley Wine Train for one of their Murder Mystery dinners.
 These two-hour rides include both excitement and elegance as you roll through the vineyards.
-They last 2 hours each and leave Napa around 5:30pm.
-There are a few different story lines, and each offers recommended attire, so you fit into the theme.
+They last 2 hours each and leave Napa around 5:30 pm.
+There are a few different storylines, and each offers recommended attire so you can fit into the theme.
 In total, they run more than 20 of these each year.
 They are $300 to $600 per person depending on the date and theme.

-Thanksgiving Dinner Package: They run two trains on Thanksgiving Day with one for lunch and one for dinner.
+Thanksgiving Dinner Package: They run two trains on Thanksgiving Day, one for lunch and one for dinner.
 You can choose from the Vista Dome and Gourmet Express options (same offerings as above).
 Both options are 3.5 hours.
 They start at around $175 to $180 per person.

 The Napa Valley Wine Train is an upscale restaurant experience.
 While they don't have a strict dress code, I do recommend that you dress up a little.